 A form containing the same data might look like this:

 As you can see, this record is much easier to understand when viewed in a form.
 Modifying the record also would be easier because you wouldn't have to know any ID numbers to enter new data.
 When you're using a form, you don't have to worry about entering data into the right tables or in the right format—the form can handle these things itself.
 There's no need to go back and forth between tables because forms bring all of the information you need together in one place.

 Not only do forms make the data entry process easier for the user, but they also keep the database itself working smoothly.
 With forms, database designers can control exactly how users are able to interact with the database.
 They can even set restrictions on individual form components to ensure all of the needed data is entered and that it's all entered in a valid format.
 This is useful because keeping data consistent and organized is essential for an accurate and powerful database.

 Depending on the database you're using, the forms you work with may include special tools and features that let you perform common tasks with one click of a button.
-You'll see examples of these tools in the interactives on the next page.
+You'll see examples of these tools in the interactives later in this lesson.
 However, no matter what type of form you're working with, you can follow the same procedures for carrying out certain basic tasks.

 There are two ways to add a new record to a form:

 There are two ways to find and view an existing record using a form, and they both use the Navigation bar at the bottom of the screen: